Course Undergraduate

 What you’ll learn

-• Understanding exercise physiology, biomechanics, motor control, and sport psychology.
+• Understand how the body responds to exercise, including key concepts in exercise physiology, biomechanics, motor control and sport psychology.

-• Building business foundations in management, marketing, finance, and entrepreneurship.
+• Build core business knowledge across management, marketing, finance and entrepreneurship.

-For more details about our Sports Science and Business double degree, download our information pack.
+For more details about our Bachelor of Sport and Exercise Science/Bachelor of Business, download our information pack.

 Start dates